-Visiting Assistant Professor of English
+Assistant Professor of English

 Professor Marcus’s first book, Girls to the Front, a critical and cultural history of the 1990s punk movement Riot Grrrl, was published by Harper Perennial in 2010 and was a National Award for Arts Writing finalist.

 Professor Marcus is the author of an article about Charles Chesnutt that was published in the journal American Literature in spring 2019.
 In addition, her essays and criticism on art, music, literature, and politics have recently appeared in critical venues such as Artforum, Bookforum, and Texte zur Kunst; mainstream publications including the New Republic, the Los Angeles Times, the Nation, and CNN.com; academic-adjacent forums such as Public Books, Post45, and the Los Angeles Review of Books; and in the books The Idea of the Avant-Garde (Manchester University Press, 2014), The Essential Ellen Willis (University of Minnesota Press, 2014), and No Regrets (n+1, 2014).